Standard vs Itemized Deductions

 Moving expenses are not deductible, except for members of the armed forces on active duty who move pursuant to a military order and incident to a permanent change of station.

-Personal casualty losses are deductible only if the loss is attributable to a federally declared disaster.
+Personal casualty flosses are deductible only if the loss is attributable to a federally declared disasters.

-However, the overall limitation on itemized deductions has been suspended through 2025.
+However, higher income taxpayers will be pleased to know the overall limitation on itemized deductions has been suspended through 2025.